demirov-vlad/e-comm/README.md

   (Includes download links with expiration times for security)
 - **Order History Email**: Customers can request their order history via email.
 (Also includes download links)

+### Payment Features
+- **Stripe Integration**: Secure payment processing.
+- **Test Purchasing**: Use card number 4242 4242 4242 4242 with expiration 04/44 and CVV 444 for test transactions.

 ## Getting Started

 To get a local copy of the project up and running, follow these steps: